 Saint Vincent and the Grenadines Country Report

 The government welcomes investment, and companies can easily set up operations.
 The investment promotion agency Invest SVG provides guidelines for investors.
 However, ongoing constraints include partially deficient infrastructure and the continued threat of natural hazards (mainly hurricanes).
 The recently opened Argyle International Airport is likely to boost inbound tourism.
-In December 2017, the IMF called for more labour market flexibility and improved access to credit.
+In February 2019, the IMF stressed the importance of advancing structural reforms to promote economic growth.
 Prime Minister Ralph Gonsalves opposes granting citizenship for attracting inward investment.
 Before the onset of the COVID-19 virus, the country expected a boost in inbound tourism with the new terminal building at the Argyle International Airport and the February 2020 announcement of the construction of the first-ever five-star luxury resort on the mainland.

 There are no domestic terrorist groups with the intention or capability to undertake attacks against the population and/or commercial or government-owned property.
 The country is not considered a target for international terrorist organisations.

 The likelihood of interstate conflict involving St. Vincent and the Grenadines is very low.
-St. Vincent disputes Venezuela's claim to Bird Island, but relations between both countries are friendly under the current administrations.
+St. Vincent disputes Venezuela’s claim to Bird Island, but relations between both countries are friendly under the current administrations.
 Prime Minister Gonsalves has ideological sympathy for the governments of Cuba and Venezuela and has refused to support the US by recognising Juan Guaidó as Venezuela’s interim president.
 The country works alongside US and European security forces, particularly in regional anti-drug trafficking efforts.
 In 2017, St. Vincent and the Grenadines signed maritime boundary agreements with Barbados and St. Lucia, reducing the risk of diplomatic disputes.